SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 cf push -f manifest-windows.yml -p bin/Debug/net461/win10-x64/publish
 ```

-> Note: all sample manifests have been defined to bind their application to their service(s) as created above.
+>NOTE: all sample manifests have been defined to bind their application to their service(s) as created above.

 ## Observe Logs